modalityml/fluent-ai/README.md

 ## Support

 Feel free to [open an issue](https://github.com/modalityml/fluent-ai/issues) or [start a discussion](https://github.com/modalityml/fluent-ai/discussions) if you have any questions.
-[Join our Discord community](https://discord.gg/HzGZWbY8Fx)
+If you would like to request support for a new AI provider, please create an issue with details about the provider's API.
+[Join our Discord community](https://discord.gg/HzGZWbY8Fx) for help and updates.

 ## License